What Are Dividends?

 Dividend Yield = $3 / $188

-[ 1 ] Dividend payout = Dividends declared / Net income
+Dividend payout = Dividends declared / Net income

 Dividend payout = $3.47 billion / $15.86 billion

-[ 2 ] Dividend payout = Dividends per share / Earnings per share
+Dividend payout = Dividends per share / Earnings per share

-For fiscal year 2011, IBM reported earnings per share (EPS) of about $13.08 and total dividends per share of $3.00.
+For the fiscal year 2011, IBM reported earnings per share (EPS) of about $13.08 and total dividends per share of $3.00.
 Using these figures in the second dividend payout formula brings the same result:

 Dividend payout = $3.00 / $13.08

 Some dividend investors consider a company's recent dividend payout history as an indicator of future dividend performance.
 Many prefer stocks with a consistent but relatively low dividend payout (less than 25%).
-A low payout now leaves room for dividend payout growth in the future.
+A low payout, now, leaves room for dividend payout growth in the future.

-One year's dividend growth is simply:
+One year's dividend growth calculates as:

 1-Yr dividend growth = ( A - B) / B

-Expressed as a percentage, where
+Analysts normally write this ratio as a percentage, where

 B = Previous year's total dividends paid per share

-For a profit making public company, the Board of Directors designates how income is distributed after each reporting period and this distribution is reported through the Statement of Retained Earnings.
-This statement shows how Income Statement profits from the period are either transferred to the balance sheet, as retained earnings, or to stockholders as dividends.
-The Statement of Retained Earnings thus serves as a bridge, or connecting link, between Balance Sheet and Income Statement.
+For a profit-making public company, the Board of Directors designates how the firm will distribute income after each reporting period.
+They formally announce this distribution through the Statement of Retained Earnings.
+This statement shows how Income Statement profits from the period either transfer to the Balance sheet, as "Retained earnings," or to stockholders as "dividends."

 Net income = Preferred stock dividends paid